Loveleenkaur2202/Calculator-and-Money-Exchange/README.md

 Convert between different currencies(like euro,cad,pound,rupees to usd or vice versa) Allows users to enter the amount and select the source and target currencies.
 Displays the converted amount.

+Download the zip folder and run on your device.